 Throughout the incident investigation process, new information may come to light for a OSHA recordable incident case that has been recorded on the OSHA 300 log, which makes it no longer considered as a recordable incident.

 In these situations, OSHA requires organizations draw a redline through the incident on the OSHA 300 log to indicate that the incident is no longer OSHA recordable.

 IndustrySafe safety management software allows safety professionals to easily redline incidents with a single click of the mouse.
-If you're interested in learning how IndustrySafe can help your company with OSHA recordkeeping, contact us today or visit our website.
+If you're interested in learning how IndustrySafe can help your company with reporting EHS incidents , contact us today or visit our website.